The Things That Quietly Became "Non-Negotiable" As You Got Older

 What This Shift Really Means

-These non-negotiables aren't signs of getting rigid.
-They're signs of learning.
+These non-negotiables are not signs of becoming rigid.

 About the Author